PHOTO - World home | contact us | attorneys & staff | japanese

 • Current passport valid at least 6 months beyond the applicant’s stay in the U.S. (such six month requirement has been waived for Japanese nationals), and previous passports issued in the past 10 years.

 • Photograph.
 A 5cm x 5cm color photo with a white background, taken within the last six months.
 The head (measured from the top of the hair to the bottom of the chin) should measure between 25 to 35mm with the head centered in the frame facing straight ahead.
-Please glue it to the DS-156.
+Please staple or tape it to the DS-160 Confirmation Page.

 • Court and/or Police Records (if applicable).
 Applicants with arrest or criminal records must include a copy of court and/or arrest record (including cases that ended with an acquittal or pardon), and a certified English translation, if applicable.
 In the event there was no trial, a detailed letter must be provided in English explaining the circumstances surrounding the arrest.
 Arrest or criminal records are not issued in Japan without a letter from the Embassy.
 At the time of the interview, the Embassy will provide the applicant with such a letter if it determines that such a letter is needed.